hitachi-vantara/vspone-block-ansible/README.md

-# Hitachi Storage Modules for Red Hat Ansible
+# Hitachi Storage Modules for Red Hat® Ansible®

-The Hitachi Storage Modules for Red Hat Ansible consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems
+The Hitachi Storage Modules for Red Hat® Ansible® consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems

 ## Supported Platforms